What makes learning at our setting unique? Here are some of the things you need to know that tell you about our core values.

 It is very common for children at this age to practice things repeatedly.
 Many parents ask us if playing the same games over and over again or lining things up in rows is normal, or if they should worry about obsessions over characters such as ‘Thomas the Tank Engine ‘or ‘Peppa Pig’- this is all part of normal development.
 These small ‘obsessions’ relate to schemas and to how children make sense of the world.
 It is their way of practicing doing things and eventually, they will move on to new things.

 We capture children’s schemas through observations and record them in their Learning Journeys.
+If you notice anything at home that seems to be a pattern in play, we’re always interested to hear from parents and carers about it!